Psychotherapy for posttraumatic stress disorder in adults

 Treatments for PTSD include medications and psychotherapy [1-5].
 Among the psychotherapies, clinical trials most strongly support the use of various types of trauma-focused cognitive-behavioral therapy (CBT).
 CBT typically includes components of cognitive therapy, exposure, and coping skills training.

 This topic addresses psychotherapy for PTSD.
-The epidemiology, pathophysiology, clinical manifestations, diagnosis, and pharmacotherapy for PTSD are discussed separately.
+The epidemiology, pathophysiology, clinical manifestations, assessment, diagnosis, and pharmacotherapy for PTSD are discussed separately.
 Dissociative aspects of PTSD are also discussed separately.
 The epidemiology, pathophysiology, clinical manifestations, diagnosis, and treatment of acute stress disorder are also discussed separately.
-(See "Posttraumatic stress disorder in adults: Epidemiology, pathophysiology, clinical manifestations, course, and diagnosis" and "Pharmacotherapy for posttraumatic stress disorder in adults" and "Dissociative aspects of posttraumatic stress disorder: Epidemiology, clinical manifestations, assessment, and diagnosis" and "Acute stress disorder in adults: Epidemiology, pathogenesis, clinical manifestations, course, and diagnosis" and "Treatment of acute stress disorder in adults".)
+(See "Posttraumatic stress disorder in adults: Epidemiology, pathophysiology, clinical manifestations, course, assessment, and diagnosis" and "Pharmacotherapy for posttraumatic stress disorder in adults" and "Dissociative aspects of posttraumatic stress disorder: Epidemiology, clinical manifestations, assessment, and diagnosis" and "Acute stress disorder in adults: Epidemiology, pathogenesis, clinical manifestations, course, and diagnosis" and "Treatment of acute stress disorder in adults".)

 COGNITIVE AND BEHAVIORAL THERAPIES